Healing, thoughts and emotions

 When discussing healing many people confuse healing with curing; healing can cure but, more often than not, it offers a way of dealing with the emotional issues that have caused our dis-ease in the first place.
 This may lead to a cure but our emotions tend to be so strong that, for some, it can be difficult to overcome them in order to achieve this.
 A change in the way we think is usually needed to cure us, and that is what the healing will help us with.

-In some instances, it is actually not necessary to reflect because they become glaringly obvious either through insight created by the healing or by your becoming aware of a situation or thoughts that have created the imbalance.
+In some instances, it is actually not necessary to reflect because they become glaringly obvious either through insight created by the healing or by your natural awareness of a situation or thoughts that have created the imbalance.

 This is where we start to understand how powerful our thoughts are.
 Just as we can unconsciously think ourselves into ill health, so we can consciously think ourselves out of it.

 The downside to this is that it places all these imbalances at the centre of our thoughts at quite frequent intervals in our lives.
-We all want to avoid ill health at any time in our lives but by placing our thoughts too frequently and intensely on specific diseases can have the effect allowing our thoughts to create them for us.
+We all want to avoid ill health but placing our thoughts (in the form of fear and worry) too frequently and intensely on specific diseases can have the effect of allowing our thoughts to create them for us.
 This is, of course, the opposite of what we want to achieve.
 But our thoughts are very powerful and what we place them on gets bigger.
 You know how problems that we keep churning over in our minds tend to get bigger and bigger; worrying constantly about something creates stress and makes the whole situation more difficult to resolve effectively.

 Regardless of our state of health, our thoughts need to be on good health and what we can do to make ourselves healthier at all times.
-Dwelling on how bad we feel can only make us feel worse - our thoughts make the challenger bigger.
-Spending lots of time thinking about the symptoms of a potential illness that has been drawn to our attention will only make them more obvious to us and will usually create worse and further symptoms.
-It is a cycle that can work either way: you can keep your illness and your symptoms at the forefront of your mind all day and they will get worse oryou can keep thinking about being healthy and free of symptoms and things will be much more likely to improve.
-The old saying, 'what you think about, you bring about' holds true always.
+Dwelling on how bad we feel can only make us feel worse - our thoughts can make the challenge more difficult to resolve.
+Spending lots of time thinking about the symptoms of a potential illness that has been drawn to our attention will only make them more obvious to us and will often create worse and further symptoms.
+It is a cycle that can work either way: you can keep your illness and your symptoms at the forefront of your mind all day and they will get worse, or you can keep thinking about being healthy and free of symptoms and things will be much more likely to improve.
+The old saying, 'what you think about, you bring about' holds true.

 Being honest about healing